 NMR (Nuclear Magnetic Resonance) is a critical tool for genomics, drug discovery, biotechnology and materials science.
 Low Temperature Superconductor (LTS) materials enable the stable and homogeneous magnets required for precision NMR spectroscopy.
 Continued advances in superconducting materials have been repeatedly used to advance the performance of NMR systems, and thus benefit a wide range of science and technology applications.

 NMR is considered the most versatile spectroscopic tool in science today.
 In a 2003 report to the National Academies of Science, Robert Tycko of NIH stated that “NMR is one of the most important techniques in modern science, with applications in physics, chemistry, materials science, biology and medicine.”
-The discovery of NMR as an analytical technique earned the 1952 Nobel Prize in Physics, and the methods of Magnetic Resonance Imaging, which are based on NMR, earned the 2003 Nobel Prize in Medicine.
+The discovery of NMR as an analytical technique and further refinements earned the 1952 Nobel Prize in Physics as well as the 1991 and 2002 Nobel prizes in Chemistry.
+The methods of Magnetic Resonance Imaging, which are based on NMR, earned the 2003 Nobel Prize in Medicine.

 The heart of the NMR spectrometer is a superconducting magnet.
 High field values and high homogeneity and stability of the magnetic field are essential to achieve the resolution and precision required for protein structure determination and other NMR analysis.
-With each advance made in superconducting materials over the past 25 years, ever-higher field NMR spectrometers have been built and used to analyze increasingly complex molecules.
+With each advance made over the past 25 years in superconducting materials, first with niobium-titanium, then with niobium-tin conductors and now with a variety of materials suitable for ultra-high field applications, ever-higher field NMR spectrometers have been built and used to analyze increasingly complex molecules.

-A recent report from the National Academies of Science on future opportunities in high magnetic field science states that present limitations on superconducting materials will limit future NMR machines to the 1 GHz level.
-This report further recommends expanded development efforts aimed at higher field superconductors to enable further advances in NMR and other applications of high fields, and points out enormous potential benefits of continued support for R&D in superconducting materials/magnets.
+A recent report from the National Academies of Science on future opportunities in high magnetic field science states that present limitations on widely available superconducting materials will limit future NMR machines to the 1000 MHz (1 GHz) level.
+This report further recommends expanded development efforts aimed at higher field superconductors to enable further advances in NMR and other applications of high fields and points out enormous potential benefits of continued support for R&D in superconducting materials/magnets.